Hunter Baillie Memorial Presbyterian Church: Description

-The Hunter Baillie Memorial Presbyterian Church is a Victorian Gothic Revival style Church constructed of white Pyrmont sandstone, the base in rusticated but remaining masonry is dressed.
+The Hunter Baillie Memorial Presbyterian Church is a Victorian Gothic Revival style church constructed of white Pyrmont sandstone, the base in rusticated but remaining masonry is dressed.

 The church consists of a nave of six bays with two transepts.
 In place of a chancel is a separate vestry.
 At the eastern end of the nave (i.e. ecclesiastical west), there is a square tower with a newell stairway and spire the apex of which rises 55 metres from the ground.
 There is a parapet walkway at the base of the spire.
 At each corner of the tower there is a finial connected with the spire by two flying buttresses.

-The church has open king post roof, possibly of cedar, which spans the nave.
+The church has an open king post roof, possibly of cedar, which spans the nave.
 Pillars which support the nave have columns of Aberdeen granite with capitals and feet of Victorian bluestone.
 The roofs of the South transept and the nave are covered in Westmorland slate.
 The roof of the north transept is covered in a European green and Bangor slate.
 Vestry and porch roofs are covered in Westmorland slate.

 Except for the tower porch, the floor is of wood.
 The area unoccupied by communion and pew platforms is paved in encaustic tile of geometric design.

 The threshold of the gates to the tower porch is of Victorian bluestone.
 The rest of the tower porch floor is paved in black and white diagonal marble bordered in red encaustic tile.
 The ceiling of the tower porch is vaulted in stone.
 The principal doorway to the porch is embellished at the arch with tracery in stone and with ornamental wrought iron.
 There are two ornamental wrought iron grill gates within the principal doorway.

 Doors throughout the church are of cedar.
-Lancet windows of the tower's newell stairyway and upper storeys together with the spire's dormer windows are of leaded tinted glass.
+Lancet windows of the tower's newell stairway and upper storeys together with the spire's dormer windows are of leaded tinted glass.
 The windows of the bell chamber are fitted with wooden louvres.
 Aisle, clerestorey, transept, vestry and western porch windows are of leaded geometric coloured glass.

 The designs of the pointed arches of the nave and apsidal arches of the transepts are possibly contrived freehand rather than by geometry.

 Gas brackets in brass encircle the capitals of columns in the nave and have bands decorated with Scotch thistles and Greek crosses.

 The Collins and Johnston Street perimeters are fenced in Pyrmont sandstone with a rusticated base and dressed piers with gabled caps, the piers being connected by wrought-iron balastrades.

 The main porch contains the following tablets: